sonertari/SSLproxy/README.md

 	        [[!]content] [[!]pcap] [[!]mirror] [$macro]|[!]*)]
 	  |*) [# comment]

+#### Structured filtering rules

-The syntax of structured filtering rules is as follows, and they can configure connection options too:
+The syntax of structured filtering rules is as follows, and they can also specify connection options and ICAP services to be selectively applied to matching connections, not just globally or per-proxyspec.
+One line filtering rules cannot specify connection options or ICAP services.

 	FilterRule {
 	    Action (Divert|Split|Pass|Block|Match)